Ofo (company): From 2018: Crisis, focusing on "priority" markets, withdrawal

 In December 2018, ofo considered declaring bankruptcy several times over cash flow issues.

 It was reported in January 2019 that ofo had dissolved its international division and offered its 50 remaining employees the option to leave immediately or take a 50% pay cut and transfer to the Chinese business.

 ofo's former employees in Singapore also said in January 2019 that the firm's operations in the country have "practically ceased" as there were no personnel left.
 As of February 3, 2019, ofo's website has become defunct and shows a plain white page.
 The ofo app still works and bicycle's location are still shown in the app.
 On January 14, 2019, Singapore's Land Transport Authority suspended ofo's operating license due to its failure to meet regulatory requirements such as implementation of QR code for parking of bike and decreasing its fleet size. ofo was required to remove all its bicycles within a month.

 Usage

 The lock installed on ofo bicycles.

 Customers use the company's mobile app on their smartphones to locate nearby bicycles.
 Each bike has a QR code on the frame, which the customer scans to unlock the bike. ofo bike unlocking is also available on other collaborative apps such as WeChat and Alipay in Mainland China.
 Each yellow bicycle reports its location via satellite positioning, allowing users to see which bikes are available nearby.
 Users pay within the app using available payment methods such as credit cards, WeChat Pay or Alipay in China, etc. After customers are finished, they can leave the bike anywhere and lock it.
-The bicycles use NarrowBand IOT to power the locks, developed by Huawei and China Telecom.
+The bicycles use NB-IoT cellular technology for communication with the locks, developed by Huawei and China Telecom.